microsoft/hlsl-specs/proposals/NNNN-shader-execution-reordering.md

 data access because of their stochastic nature.
 Improving coherence with high-level application-side logic has many drawbacks, both in terms of achievable performance (compared to a hardware-assisted implementation) and developer effort.
-The existing DXR API allows implementations to dynamically schedule shading work triggered by `TraceRay` and `CallShader`, but does not offer a way for the application to control scheduling in any way.
+The DXR API already allows implementations to dynamically schedule shading work triggered by `TraceRay` and `CallShader`, but does not offer a way for the application to control that scheduling in any way.

-Furthermore, the current fused nature of `TraceRay` with its combined execution of traversal, intersection testing, anyhit shading and closesthit or miss shading imposes various restrictions on the programming model that again can increase the amount of developer effort and decrease performance.
+Furthermore, the current fused nature of `TraceRay` with its combined execution of traversal, intersection testing, anyhit shading and closesthit or miss shading imposes various restrictions on the programming model that, again, can increase the amount of developer effort and decrease performance.
 One aspect is that common code, e.g., vertex fetch and interpolation, must be duplicated in all closesthit shaders.
 This can cause more code to be generated